It’s a nightmare.

 If you notice your plants showing signs of trouble first check if there are any insects, viruses or fungi that are causing this problem.
-Otherwise you could get your soil tested for lack of nutrients.
+Otherwise, you could get your soil tested for lack of nutrients.

 If really needed you can then consider buying an organic or synthetic fertilizer based on which you feel comfortable with.

 Organic fertilizers like manure, vegetable waste need more time to mix into the soil than synthetic fertilizers.
-However, they provide a slow release of nutrients that is beneficial to plants over the long term.
+However, they provide a slow release of nutrients that are beneficial to plants over the long term.

-With weedless gardening a lot of the problems like soil acid levels and nutrient loss should not be a problem as long as you keep providing good organic matter like compost to the top of the soil.
+With weedless gardening, a lot of the problems like soil acid levels and nutrient loss should not be a problem as long as you keep providing good organic matter like compost to the top of the soil.

 Adding compost to your garden

 Compost is the rich organic material that is dark, crumbly and gives off a sweet earthy smell.
-The more your soil has of this rich material the better it will be for the growth of your plants.
+The more your soil has this rich material the better it will be for the growth of your plants.

 It is a mixture of several materials that provides a combination of essential nutrients that plants need.